Lukasdoe/BRilliant/README.md

 dependencies which are located in the requirements.txt file.
 Just install them all using `pip install -r ./requirements.txt`.

 Afterwards, you can start the development server using `python manage.py runserver`.

+## Use the API Backend

+In order to generate responses using GPT-3, an environment variable called `OPENAI_API_KEY` has to created, which stores your API key.
+It wil be automatically loaded as soon as it's needed.